Myrhh Oil Product Description

 Because of its versatility and effectiveness, myrrh has been valued across many cultures for centuries.
 With countless applications, myrrh was used anciently for everything from medicine to religious purposes.
 Today, the resin extracted from the myrrh tree is transformed into an herbaceous, woody essential oil that captures all of the resin's effectiveness.
-Whether you want to promote smooth, youthful-looking skin, promote emotional balance, or cleanse the body, Myrrh essential oil is a useful addition to your essential oil collection.
+Whether you want to promote smooth, youthful-looking skin, promote emotional balance, or cleanse the body, Myrrh oil is a useful addition to your essential oil collection.

 Where to Buy Myrrh Oil

 Myrrh Essential Oil Uses and Benefits

-- Myrrh essential oil is well-known for its ability to cleanse the mouth and throat.
+- Myrrh oil is well-known for its ability to cleanse the mouth and throat.
 To take advantage of the cleansing properties of Myrrh oil, incorporate it into your daily oral hygiene routine.
 Add one or two drops of Myrrh essential oil to your toothpaste when you want added cleansing benefits.
 Or, for an effective mouth rinse, combine one drop of Myrrh oil and two ounces of water.
 Gargle the rinse for 30 seconds for an extra clean feeling.

-- Another beneficial property of Myrrh essential oil is that it promotes a youthful-looking complexion and offers a soothing sensation to the skin.
+- Another benefit of Myrrh oil is that it promotes a youthful-looking complexion and offers a soothing sensation to the skin.
 To use Myrrh oil for skin, consider adding one or two drops of the oil to your daily lotion or moisturizer.
-By incorporating Myrrh essential oil into your skincare routine, you can help reduce the appearance of fine lines and wrinkles, particularly when used daily.
+By incorporating Myrrh essential oil into your skincare routine, you can help reduce the appearance of fine lines and wrinkles, especially when used daily.

-- In addition to its benefits for the skin, Myrrh essential oil can be helpful when promoting healthy fingernails or toenails.
+- In addition to its benefits for the skin, Myrrh oil can be helpful for improving the health of your nails.
 If your cuticles are lacking hydration, try this DIY Cuticle Cream to help give your nails the moisture they need.
 With four simple ingredients—shea butter, beeswax, doTERRA Fractionated Coconut Oil, and Myrrh essential oil, your nails will soon find relief.
 This concoction can also be used on the hands, lips, or any dry skin.